API Reference

 Kameleoon.API.Variations

-This module provides methods for managing variations.
+This module provides methods to manage variations.

 execute